 Sony UWPD11/42 Lavaliere Microphone (Check reviews & prices)

 Sony’s professional lav mic is the inscrutably named UWPD 11/42.
-It’s midrange in terms of price and features an omni directional microphone, a body-pack transmitter and a receiver which plugs into either your traditional video camera or DSLR (it comes with both XLR pro audio outputs as well as a 3.5mm mic jack).
+It’s mid-range in terms of price and features an omnidirectional microphone, a body-pack transmitter and a receiver that plugs into either your traditional video camera or DSLR (it comes with both XLR pro audio outputs as well as a 3.5mm mic jack).
 This Sony lav mic also has great range, due in part to the dual antennas on the receiver, which can be positioned in different directions to pick up the mic’s transmission.
 Like many other wireless lavalieres, the Sony UWPD11/42 allows you to select a custom frequency in case there is wireless signal interference in the area you are filming in.
-It also features a rather unique and convenient free-channel scanning feature which automatically selects a frequency range that is quiet.
+It also features a rather unique and convenient free-channel scanning feature that automatically selects a frequency range that is quiet.

 Azden WMS-PRO Wireless Microphone System (Check reviews & prices)

 The Azden WMS-Pro wireless lav system is a budget solution with a 1/8th inch audio out jack on its receiver unit for DSLRs.
 You can save money with this lav mic because it doesn’t have XLR inputs, but if your camera doesn’t either then why pay for them?
 At an entry-level price range, this might be an ideal lav for those with a DSLR looking to get wireless sound.

 It also comes with a handheld reporter style microphone which plugs into the transmitter, as well as some mounting accessories.

 Movo WMIC70 Wireless 48-Channel UHF Lavalier Microphone System with Omni-Lav, Camera Mount & 3.5mm/XLR Outputs (Check reviews & prices)